 2. Proof of Medical Insurance

-Medical insurance should be purchased in the student's home country, if possible.
+Medical insurance should be purchased before arrival, if possible, since medical care in the US is very expensive.
+Without health insurance coverage, you will pay thousands of dollars more to receive medical attention.
 Students who do not purchase medical insurance in their home countries may also purchase medical insurance online upon arrival.
 Students without medical insurance will not be allowed to attend classes.

 Email us at firstname.lastname@example.org or phone us at (808) 956-7753.